iwilfried/Adobe-XD-eBook/_docs/3-Working with Images and Vectors/MaskXD.md

 &nbsp;

 In this example, I have used the ellipse tool to draw an oval shape for my mask.

+&nbsp;

+&nbsp;

 <img style="padding: 0px 15px;float:left;" src="https://iwilfried.github.io/Adobe-XD-eBook/images/XD-Mask-03.png" alt="no image"/>

+&nbsp;

 In the Object Menu, select “Mask with Shape.”